-The LTA catalogue can be searched using the anonymous account (AWWORLD).
-This account gives direct access to the project "All public data", and search queries will return results of the entire catalogue because metadata are public for all LTA content.
+The LTA catalogue can be searched directly without needing any account.
+Access to all projects and search queries will return results of the entire catalogue because metadata are public for all LTA content.

-Staging and subsequent downloading of public data always requires an account (if you have it, this is your MoM account) with LTA user access.
+Staging and subsequent downloading of public data always requires an account with LTA user access privileges.
+This automatically happens if you were a member of the original project proposal in Northstar/MoM.
 If you do not have an account yet, you can register with "Create account".
-LTA access privileges will need to be granted by Science Support.
-Please, once you have created your account, contact Science Support asking for LTA privileges.
+LTA access privileges will need to be granted by Science Data Centre Operations (SDCO).
+Please, once you have created your account, submit a support request to the Radio Observatory helpdesk asking for LTA privileges stating clearly your username.